deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

 In this overview, we aim to take a closer look at the configuration and show how components can be activated and models can be exchanged.
 The configuration options are extensive, and changes in some areas often require adjustments in others.
 It is not possible to cover all configuration options in this context.

-For further details, we refer to the comments in the source code.
+For further details, we refer to the [Config reference](../modules/deepdoctection.analyzer.md).

 ## How to change configuration